 Note: merging the T61 motherboards in the T60 chassis is not a simple plug and play, depending on the size of T61 system board used and the size of T60 chassis used, different chassis hacking is needed.

 It's also possible to put a T61 motherboard in a 14.1" T60.
-Less practical since you don't get any major advantage with utilizing an IPS screen, however some prefer the symmetrical hinges of the T60 and the smaller formfactor of the 14.1" T60p.
+Less practical since you don't get any major advantage with utilising an IPS screen, however some prefer the symmetrical hinges of the T60 and the smaller form factor of the 14.1" T60p.
 Furthermore 14.1" T61 parts can be astronomically harder to obtain.
 And finally, you can still get 1600x1200 on 14.1" with the Sharp display along with 8 GB of RAM which isn't half bad for those who insist on the 4:3 ratio and like the 14.1" form factor.

 The best T61 motherboard to use for "FrankenPad" builds is the 42W7872 along with Penryn T9300.
 This board features full support for Penryn CPUs and contains the Intel X3100 video controller: allowing the ThinkPad to run considerably cooler and avoid the problem of potentially defective nVidia chips.
 The only downside is that it's not at all very effective for 3D gaming or work, in which case you should elect for one of the nVidia boards such as 42W7874.
 Once that's done, put 8 GB of RAM in the motherboard and you have a venerable T60 laptop.
-Intel's official spec sheet on the GMA965 state the chipset only supports 4 GB of maximum memory, but this is in fact misinformation since the high capacity SODIMMs were not yet released to the market: so (any) T61 motherboard will gladly take and use a ful 8 GB of RAM (2x4GB).
+Intel's official spec sheet on the GMA965 state the chipset only supports 4 GB of maximum memory, but this is in fact misinformation since the high capacity SODIMMs were not yet released to the market: so (any) T61 motherboard will gladly take and use a full 8 GB of RAM (2x4GB).
 There are however still many people that spread the misinformation that GMA965 only supports 4 GB (2x2GB).

 Extra FrankenPad GPU memory